benjaminginja/Analysis-of-Road-Accident-Data/README.md

 # Introduction
-Road traffic accidents (RTAs) represent a significant public health issue in in the world, and UK is not an exception, leading to the loss of thousands of lives and numerous severe injuries each year.
+Road traffic accidents (RTAs) represent a significant public health issue in the world, and UK is not an exception, leading to the loss of thousands of lives and numerous severe injuries each year.
 In the past 2 years, the country continued to experience a high incidence of accidents nationwide.
 This report explores the demographic effects and key causes of these incidents, providing valuable insights for shaping effective road safety interventions and policies.
 RTAs not only lead to fatalities and serious injuries but also place heavy economic strain on the healthcare system and the overall economy.
 Analyzing the trends and causes of these accidents is essential for creating targeted strategies to prevent future occurrences.
 This comprehensive report seeks to uncover important trends,